saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    - **Replay**: The second step of SQL Server A/B testing is to replay the trace file captured on your target servers, and then collect extensive traces from the replay for analysis.
    - **Analysis**: The final step is to generate an analysis report using the replay traces.
 The analysis report can help you gain insight into the implications of the proposed change.

    Using the DEA analysis metrics, customers who are upgrading from an earlier version of SQL Server (starting with 2005) to a more recent version can identify compatibility errors, degraded queries and query plans, and other workload comparison data.
-The comparison data can lead to higher confidence and more successful upgrade experience.
+The comparison data can lead to higher confidence and a more successful upgrade experience.

    _[Database Migration Assistant (DMA)](https://docs.microsoft.com/sql/dma/dma-overview?view=sqlallproducts-allversions)_